Valid F-screening in linear regression: Simulation study

-We now comment on the shape of the curves shown in the middle panel of \cref{fig:CI_globalnull}.
-The selective confidence intervals---whether computed using the true value of $\sigma^2$ or the debiased estimate of \(\sigma^2\)---exhibit a striking shape: they are narrow both when \(\beta_1 \approx 0\) and when \(|\beta_1|\) is large.
+The curves associated with selective confidence intervals in the middle panel of \cref{fig:CI_globalnull} exhibit a striking shape: they are narrow both when \(\beta_1 \approx 0\) and when \(|\beta_1|\) is large.
 This pattern can be understood by separately considering the cases where (i) \(\left\lvert \beta_{1} \right\rvert\) is large, (ii) \(\left\lvert \beta_{1} \right\rvert\) is moderate, and (iii) \(\left\lvert \beta_{1} \right\rvert\) is small.
 When \(\left\lvert \beta_{1} \right\rvert\) is large, the event $E_1$ \eqref{eq:rejectFov} is highly likely, in which case conditional inference roughly coincides with standard inference, and so the intervals are not appreciably wider than the standard (non-selective) intervals.
 When \(\left\lvert \beta_{1} \right\rvert\) is moderate, the event $E_1$ \eqref{eq:rejectFov} is only moderately likely, and when it occurs, it often happens that the data falls near the boundary of the selection region, and little signal regarding \(\beta_{1}\) remains for inference, leading to wide confidence intervals.
 Finally, when \(\left\lvert \beta_{1} \right\rvert\) is small, the event $E_1$ \eqref{eq:rejectFov} is unlikely to occur; however, when it does occur, selection is often driven by (chance) association between $X_2,\ldots,X_p$ and $Y$, in which case sufficient signal about \(\beta_{1}\) remains for inference, leading to moderately narrow confidence intervals.